“Stunning multimedia Opera” Huffington Post

-THE SAILOR Part Italian, part Greek, part Albanian, part African.
+THE SAILOR – Part Italian, part Greek, part Albanian, part African.
 He lives on the Adriatic and understands its currents.
 He will tie you in knots.

-THE PEASANT She works in the fields all day, and cooks all night.
+THE PEASANT – She works in the fields all day, and cooks all night.
 Smarter than dirt.
 She is tied to her own apron strings.

-THE SOLDIER Tied to the land.
+THE SOLDIER – Tied to the land.
 Famished.
-He searches for a good woman-and a good meal.
+He searches for a good woman, and a good meal.

-Oceanic Verses began as a Carnegie commission — created from sourced text taken through the ages; it was chamber work that painted a picture of Italy as it once was, a cross section of cultures expressed through song.
-By examining and researching the Salento region which maintains many ancient traditions and still speaks a nearly forgotten language, I created a work that illuminated the complex ethnic mosaic that has shaped my cultural heritage.
-The story was derived from the texts of the songs chosen and intermittent poems from a variety of Italian poets through time such as Vittoria Colonna, Giuseppe Ungaretti, Dante Alighieri and Aleardi.
-Oceanic Verses is sung in various dialects including Griko, Byzantine Greek, Arabic, Ladino, and Bourbon Spanish, coloring the work with the ethnic influences of Salento region.
+A note from composer, Paola Prestini: “Oceanic Verses began as a Carnegie Hall commission — created from sourced texts — a chamber work that painted a picture of Italy as it once was, a cross section of cultures expressed through song.
+By examining and researching the Salento region, which maintains many ancient traditions, and still speaks a nearly forgotten language, I created a work that illuminated the complex ethnic mosaic that has shaped my cultural heritage.
+The story was derived from the text of the songs I chose, and intermittent poems from a variety of Italian poets through time such as Vittoria Colonna, Giuseppe Ungaretti, Dante Alighieri, and Aleardo Aleardi.
+Oceanic Verses is sung in various dialects including Griko, Byzantine Greek, Ladino, and Bourbon Spanish, which colors the work with the ethnic influences of the Salento region.

 My exploration of lost songs began in 2007, while I was in residence at Sound Res in Lecce, Italy, and with it, my understanding of Italy as well as my own heritage deepened.
 I became acutely aware of this ancient isthmus’ geographical position, which resulted in a cross cultural land full of artistic hybrids.
 It was then that I began to record sound samples and weave those into my musical language.